agazmararian/agazmararian.github.io/ra_onboarding.md

 I'm excited to be working with you!
 I view research assistance as not only an opportunity to contribute to social science, but also a chance to develop research skills that are best acquired through hands-on experience.

-You will be assisting with a wide range of projects, such as the following:

-- Paper on the political effects of the electric vehicle transition on autoworkers and their unions.

-- Book on political trade-offs of using public policy to reshape the economy, with a focus on green industrial policy and decarbonization.

-- Paper on how unions inform their members about economic disruption (e.g., EVs, globalization, automation) and the political consequences of the information they do (not) provide.

 ## Communication Norms

 Our primary communication mode is Slack.
 Please check messages at least once daily during working hours and tag me (`@Alex Gazmararian`) when you have questions.